 Drs.
 Amy Miller and Susan Tomlinson, assistant professors of physical therapy, spoke at “Preparing the Next Generation of Physical Therapists for Innovative Practice,” a conference held at George Washington University in Washington D.C.
 Their presentation, “Creating a Virtual Educational Network:...

 Amy Miller PT, DPT, EdD serves as Associate Professor and Director of the Entry Level DPT Program.
 Her extensive clinical experience provides the perfect background to fulfill her teaching and administrative roles.
-Her clinical focus has been in the home-care setting.
+Her clinical focus is in the home-care setting.
 Within the integrated case-based curriculum Amy teaches content in evidence-based practice, teaching and learning, and leads the department's inter-professional education experiences.
 Throughout the program she serves a primary role in designing integrated learning experiences encouraging real life application and clinical decision making.
-Amy also teaches PT505, Clinical Decision Making, in the Transitional DPT program.

-Dr. Miller received the Adjunct Professor of the Year Award from Arcadia University and the PPTA Geriatric Special Interest Group Award of Excellence.
+Dr. Miller received the Adjunct Professor of the Year Award from Arcadia University, the Pennsylvania Geriatric Special Interest Group Award of Excellence, and the Arcadia University Lloyd M Abernethy Outstanding Service Award.

 Dr. Miller's research focuses on promoting evidence informed clinical decision making, particularly within the home-care setting, and on investigating educational methods that encourage clinical reasoning.
 She has peer-reviewed publications and numerous national presentations sharing methods to integrate knowledge, skills and practice within physical therapist education, including use of simulation, standardized patients, and web-based clinical scenarios.